-- 4.7 Where a Member in Public Practice agrees to provide guidance on materiality, which a Client and its Due Diligence Committee will consider for application to the due diligence process in relation to a Public Document, the Member shall comply with applicable Auditing and Assurance Standards. - 4.8 The materiality guidance provided by the Member in Public Practice should indicate that qualitative factors in relation to whether a specific potential or proposed disclosure is material are for decision by the Client and its Due Diligence Committee. - 4.9 A Member in Public Practice who is engaged to provide materiality guidance to a Client and its Due Diligence Committee shall issue a Materiality Letter to the Client and the Due Diligence Committee. - 5.
-Roles and obligations of a Member in Public Practice in a due diligence process in connection with a Public Document - 5.1 A Member in Public Practice may be asked to undertake a variety of roles in relation to a due diligence process in connection with a Public Document, including: - a) being a member of a Due Diligence Committee which typically includes: - i) attending meetings of the Due Diligence Committee; - ii) considering information presented to the Due Diligence Committee; - iii) reading and commenting on drafts of the Public Document; and - iv) signing the Due Diligence Committee's report to Those Charged with Governance of the Client; - b) preparing an assurance report or other form of report, applying relevant Auditing and Assurance Standards, on specific Financial Information (usually known as an investigating accountant's report) for inclusion in the Public Document; - being a Reporting Person, reporting to a Client and its Due Diligence Committee on the results of procedures specified in an Engagement Document;
+- 4.6 Where a Member in Public Practice agrees to provide guidance on materiality, which a Client and its Due Diligence Committee will consider for application to the due diligence process in relation to a Public Document, the Member shall comply with applicable Auditing and Assurance Standards. - 4.7 The materiality guidance provided by the Member in Public Practice should indicate that qualitative factors in relation to whether a specific potential or proposed disclosure is material, is a decision of the Client after consideration by its 31 Due Diligence Committee.

+- 4.8 A Member in Public Practice who is engaged to provide materiality guidance to a Client and its Due Diligence Committee shall issue a Materiality Letter to the Client and the Due Diligence Committee. - 5.
+Roles and obligations of a Member in Public Practice in a due diligence process in connection with a Public Document - 5.1 A Member in Public Practice may be asked to undertake a variety of roles in relation to a due diligence process in connection with a Public Document, including: - a) being a DDC Member which typically includes: - i) attending meetings of the Due Diligence Committee; - ii) considering information presented to the Due Diligence Committee - iii) participating in decisions of the Due Diligence Committee; - iv) reading and commenting on drafts of the Public Document; - v) preparing a Due Diligence Sign-Off; and - vi) signing the Due Diligence Committee's report to Those Charged with Governance of the